Home About Projects Gridia

 Emscripten

 Emscripten is a compiler toolchain for building C/C++ to WebAssembly.
 The very TL;DR of how it works is that it uses clang to transform the resultant LLVM bytecode to Wasm.
 It's not enough to just compile code to Wasm–Emscripten also provides Unix runtime capabilities by implementing them with JavaScript/Web APIs (ex: implementations for most syscalls; an in-memory or IndexedDB-backed filesystem; pthreads support via Web Workers).
-Because many C/C++ projects are built with Make and CMake, Emscripten also provides tooling for interoping with those tools: emmake and emcmake.
-For the most part, if a C/C++ program is portable, it can be built with Emscripten and run in a browser, although you'll like have to make changes to accommodate the browser main loop.
+Because many C/C++ projects are built with Make and CMake, Emscripten also provides wrappers for those tools: emmake and emcmake.
+For the most part, if a C/C++ program is portable, it can be built with Emscripten and run in a browser, although you'll likely have to make changes to accommodate the browser main loop.

 If you are developing a Wasm application, the Chrome DevTools DWARF extension is essential.
 See this article for how to use it.
 When it works, it's excellent.
 You may need to drop any optimization for best results.
 Even with no optimization pass, I often ran into cases where some frames of the call stacktrace were obviously wrong, so I sometimes had to resort to printf-style debugging.